cedx/cli/docs/Modules/ServiceManagement.md

 # Start the newly created service immediately.
 New-NssmService -Start

-# Remove the NSSM service of the application located in the current working directory.
+# Remove the NSSM service of the web application located in the current working directory.
 Remove-NssmService

-# Remove the NSSM service of the application located in the specified directory.
+# Remove the NSSM service of the web application located in the specified directory.
 Remove-NssmService -Path "C:\Projects\MyWebApplication"
 ```

+> [!IMPORTANT]
+> These commands require the existence of an `appsettings.(json|psd1|xml)` file providing the application manifest.
+> The manifest file is searched for in the `src\Server` and `src` folders of the application's root directory.